Some exact inducibility-type results for graphs via flag algebras: Preliminaries

 Let us remark that the limit in the left-hand side of~\eqref{eq:PST7.1a} exists by an easy double-counting argument, see e.g.\ \PST{Lemma~2.2}.
 Also, note that we allow non-injective homomorphisms in Item~\ref{it:PST7.12b} and such maps may be potentially required (e.g.\ we may need to force that a specific vertex $x$ of $\tau$ is mapped to a loop, which can be done by adding a clone $x'$ of $x$ and making them adjacent).

 \bpf[Sketch of proof of Theorem~\ref{th:PST7.1}] Suppose on the contrary that perfect stability does not hold.
-Thus for every $C$ there is a counterexample $G$.
-By letting $C\to\infty$, we have to investigate graphs $G$ with $n\to\infty$ vertices such that $\obj[\gamma]{G}=\obj[\gamma]{}+o(1)$.
+Thus for every $C$ there is a graph $G$ that violates~\eqref{eq:PerfectStabDef}.
+We let $C\to\infty$; then the order $n:=v(G)$ of $G$ goes to infinity and $\obj[\gamma]{G}=\obj[\gamma]{}+o(1)$.

 Let us say that the problem is \emph{robustly $B$-stable} if there is a constant $C_1>0$ such that for every graph $H$ of order $n\ge C_1$ it holds that